Dimension identities, almost self-conjugate partitions, and BGG complexes for Hermitian symmetric pairs: Introduction

 \subsection{Diagrams of Hermitian type}

-For us, the striking fact in Example~\ref{ex:D4 and C3} is that in this instance of congruence, the poset isomorphism is given by conjugate partitions.
-Our goal in this project was to find other congruences of blocks (in the context of Hermitian symmetric pairs) where the poset isomorphism is given by conjugate partitions.
-We thus build upon the work of Armour \cite{Armour}, who observed the appearance of conjugate partitions in the context of congruence of singular and regular blocks.
+For us, the striking fact in Example~\ref{ex:D4 and C3} is that in this instance of congruence, the poset isomorphism is defined by taking conjugate partitions.
+Our goal in this project was to find other congruences of blocks (in the context of Hermitian symmetric pairs) with this intriguing property.
+We thus build upon the work of Armour \cite{Armour}, who observed the appearance of conjugate partitions in congruences of singular and regular blocks.
 To illustrate the main idea behind Section~\ref{s:Diagrams of Hermitian Type}, we have shaded the Young diagrams in Figure~\ref{fig:example intro} to show how they can be constructed via a ``stacking'' operation.
-On either side of Figure~\ref{fig:example intro}, if we consider only the shaded boxes of the diagrams, then moving down along a line in the Hasse diagram adds one shaded box, such that the shaded boxes form a shifted Young diagram.
-(There is a natural way to identify these shifted Young diagrams with the lower-order ideals of the poset of positive noncompact roots of $\g$, which in turn correspond to certain Weyl group elements.)
+On either side of Figure~\ref{fig:example intro}, if we consider only the shaded boxes of the diagrams, then moving downward in the Hasse diagram adds one shaded box, such that the shaded boxes form a shifted Young diagram.
 Note that the shaded part of each diagram is the same in both posets.
-On the right-hand side, to make the Young diagram of $\pi$ itself, we ``stack'' the shaded diagram against the right edge of its reflection about the diagonal (the white boxes).
-This stacking construction by nature produces an ASC partition $\pi$.
-Likewise, on the left-hand side of Figure~\ref{fig:example intro}, each shaded diagram is stacked against the upper edge of its reflection, thereby producing the conjugate of an ASC partition.
+On the right-hand side, to make the Young diagram of $\pi$ itself, we stack the shaded diagram ``horiztonally,'' to the right of its transpose (the white boxes).
+This stacking construction automatically produces an ASC partition $\pi$.
+Likewise, on the left-hand side of Figure~\ref{fig:example intro}, each shaded diagram is stacked ``vertically,'' above its transpose, thereby producing the conjugate of an ASC partition.